Courses may include

 CONC 1005 - Nutrition and Meal Preparation

-This course introduces the learner to the principles of nutrition with a focus on meeting the individual dietary needs of persons of all ages.
-It prepares the CCA to plan meals, including developing grocery lists, preparing and serving meals specific to individual needs.
+This course introduces students to the principles of nutrition with a focus on meeting the individual dietary needs of persons of all ages.
+It helps the CCA to plan meals, including developing grocery lists, preparing and serving meals specific to individual needs.

 CONC 1011 - Personal and Professional Development

-This course prepares the learner to become a contributing member of the health care team.
+This course prepares students to become contributing members of the health care team.
 The CCA must demonstrate professional behaviour which reflects an understanding of personal values and beliefs, as well as ethical and legal implications of care.
 Knowledge and understanding of the roles of various members of the health care team enables the CCA to develop both personally and professionally.
-The learner will also explore how lifestyle choices and personal health practices contribute to the personal and professional development of the CCA.
+Students will also explore how lifestyle choices and personal health practices contribute to the personal and professional development of the CCA.

 CONC 1012 - Communications for the Continuing Care Assistant

-This course provides the learner with an introduction to basic communication skills required by workplaces within the continuing care sector.
-The learner is introduced to concepts in interpersonal communication, written communication and documentation, and basic computer applications used in today’s workplace.
-The learner will also explore effective job search techniques.
+This course provides students with an introduction to basic communication skills required by workplaces within the continuing care sector.
+Students are introduced to concepts in interpersonal communication, written communication and documentation, and basic computer applications used in today’s workplace.
+Students will also explore effective job search techniques.

 CONC 1013 - Professional Practice for Continuing Care

 This course further investigates professional conduct that is required in the workplace while demonstrating effective communication and conflict management strategies.
-Learners also explore strategies for building resilience while working in the health sector.
-Learners will also apply effective job search techniques.
+Students also explore strategies for building resilience while working in the health sector and develop effective job search techniques.

 CONC 1016 - Body Structures and Functions and Related Health Issues

-This course will enable the learner to acquire a basic knowledge of the body’s normal structure and function.
+This course will enable students to acquire a basic knowledge of the body’s normal structure and function.
 It introduces common health issues of each body system and the implications for care.

 CONC 1019 - Learning Essential Approaches to Palliative Care